ukflava/ukflava/README.md

 <h1 align="center">Hi , I'm Den <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="35"></h1>

 <hr/>
-<h4 align="center">I am a Junior Web Dev and like to Code and Experiment.
-Falled in love with JS when started to solve KATAs for the first time.
+<h4 align="center">I am a Web Dev and like to Code and Experiment.
+Fell in love with JS when started to solve KATAs for the first time.
 Want to spend my life getting new skills and bringing ideas to life.</h4>
 <br>

 ## 🛠️ My Skills